Writing Roundtable

 Knitting and Crochet with Ashley

-Monday, July 8th, 5:30 pm
+Monday, April 7th, 5:30 pm (In Person)

 Ashley Edmund is a fiber artist with years of experience in an array of techniques.
 She is excited to share her passion for knitting with her fellow Shelter Islanders.